-Synopsis: As the Time Lords conclude their case for the prosecution, the Doctor takes his place to deliver a defence using evidence from his own future.
+Synopsis: With the Time Lords concluding their case for the prosecution, the Doctor takes his place to deliver a defence using evidence from his own future.
 It concerns his response to a distress call from the Hyperion III, a luxury liner travelling from Mogar to Earth.
 Among the passengers are a trio of Mogarians and a group of scientists specialising in the propagation of plants.
 Down in the hold, in a secure area, is a collection of large pods containing… what?
 As the Doctor and his friend Mel discover on arrival, the ship also contains a murderer.

 - 1 The Defence Begins

 - 2 Identity Crisis

 - 5 Tiger Trap